• BS8 2PS

 Research interests

-I design and evaluate healthcare / public health-based domestic abuse interventions for underserved groups (e.g., people with addictions/cancer) and conduct evidence syntheses and primary research to inform interventions.
+Based in the BRIGHT (Bristol Research on the Intersection of Gender, Health, and Trauma) research group, I design and evaluate healthcare and public health-based interventions for underserved groups (e.g., people affected by domestic abuse) and conduct evidence syntheses and primary research to inform these interventions.

-My methodological expertise is in qualitative methods, document analysis, and survey development.
+I have (co)-led interdisciplinary health-related research for 15+ years, with methodological expertise in qualitative methods, document analysis, and survey development.

-I have been an editor at BMC Women's Health and PLOS One.
+Alongside this work, I served as an editor for the journals BMC Women's Health and PLOS One.
 I also co-led a mapping of decolonising or decolonising-adjacent work in the University.

-My broader interests are in mental health, trauma, and health inequalities.
-I'm keen to build international research partnerships to foster knowledge-exchange.
+My broader interests are in social justice and health inequalities.
+I am keen to build international research partnerships to foster knowledge-exchange.
 Please get in touch to discuss collaboration or evaluation.

 Fingerprint